- Indoor and Outdoor

 Yes, there are toilets.

 Yes, there is an onsite restaurant and snacks are available.

-Maid of the Forth has not told us if they are fully wheelchair friendly.
+No, Maid of the Forth is not wheelchair friendly.

 Only access to boat is up stairs.
 Persons in wheelchair must be able to climb up the steps with assistance.

-Maid of the Forth has not told us if they are fully pushchair friendly.
+No, Maid of the Forth have stated they are not pushchair friendly.